-DNAZone is a program organized by members of CNAST that provides educational outreach to students in grades K-12.
-The program is intended to improve student engagement, attitudes and beliefs towards science.
+Organized by members of CNAST, DNAZone is an educational outreach program focused on students in grades K-12.
 DNAZone attracts students to science by exposing them to modern and exciting, state-of-the art aspects of nucleic acids science.
-Through this program, CNAST hopes to foster students' interest in mathematics, science and engineering and their appreciation of collaboration and interdisciplinary work.
+Through this program, CNAST hopes to foster students' interest in science, technology, engineering, and mathematics (STEM) as well as cultivate an appreciation for collaboration and interdisciplinary work.

-Faculty, graduate students, undergraduate students, postdoctoral fellows and staff scientists all play an intergral part in CNAST's outreach program and are active DNAZone volunteers.
+Our faculty, graduate students, undergraduate students, postdoctoral fellows and staff scientists all play an integral part in DNAZone.
 Check it out!

 Questions?
 Comments?
 Please contact Catalina Achim at 412-268-9588.